-Some observers have suggested that the Bush Administration chose not to work primarily through NATO because consensus agreement on the system was unlikely.
-However, in mid-June 2007, alliance defense ministers did agree to conduct a study of a complementary "bolt-on" anti-missile capability that would protect the southeastern part of alliance territory that would not be covered by the planned U.S. interceptors.
-American officials have interpreted the move as an implied endorsement of the U.S. GMD plan and an adaptation of NATO plans to fit the proposed U.S. system.
+implied endorsement of the U.S. GMD plan and an adaptation of NATO plans to fit the proposed U.S. system.
 In addition, NATO Secretary General Jaap de Hoop Scheffer stated "The roadmap on missile defense is now clear....
 It's practical, and it's agreed by all."

 The Bush Administration hoped that NATO would endorse missile defense at its 2008 summit meeting, held April 2-4 in Bucharest, Romania.
-The Summit Declaration states that the alliance acknowledges that ballistic missile proliferation poses an increasing threat.
-It further affirms that missile defense is part of a "broader response," and that the proposed U.S. system would make a "substantial contribution" to the protection of the alliance.
-It declares that the alliance is "exploring ways to link [the U.S. assets] with current NATO efforts" to couple with "any future NATO-wide missile defense architecture."
-The declaration also directs the development, by the time of the 2009 summit, of "options" for anti-missile defense of any alliance territory that would not be covered by the planned U.S. installations.
+The Summit Declaration stated that the alliance acknowledges that ballistic missile proliferation poses an increasing threat.
+It further affirmed that missile defense is part of a "broader response," and that the proposed U.S. system would make a "substantial contribution" to the protection of the alliance.
+It declared that the alliance is "exploring ways to link [the U.S. assets] with current NATO efforts" to couple with "any future NATO-wide missile defense architecture."
+The declaration also directed the development, by the time of the 2009 summit, of "options" for anti-missile defense of any alliance territory that would not be covered by the planned U.S. installations.
 These options would be prepared "to inform any future political decision."
-In addition, the document declares support for ongoing efforts to "strengthen NATO-Russia missile defense cooperation," and announces readiness to look for ways to link "United States, NATO and Russian missile defense systems at an appropriate time."
-Finally, alliance members state that they are "deeply concerned" over the "proliferation risks" implied by the nuclear and ballistic missile programs of Iran and North Korea, and call upon those countries to comply with pertinent UN Security Council resolutions.
+In addition, the document declared support for ongoing efforts to "strengthen NATO-Russia missile defense cooperation," and announced readiness to look for ways to link "United States, NATO and Russian missile defense systems at an appropriate time."
+Finally, alliance members stated that they are "deeply concerned" over the "proliferation risks" implied by the nuclear and ballistic missile programs of Iran and North Korea, and called upon those countries to comply with pertinent UN Security Council resolutions.

 The Bush Administration interpreted the Summit Declaration as an endorsement of its missile defense project; Secretary of State Condoleezza Rice hailed the statement as a "breakthrough document."
 Concerning the question of whether ballistic missiles from rogue states were a threat, National Security Advisor Stephen Hadley declared, "I think that debate ended today."
-Representative Tauscher to protect deployed forces, which the alliance has already approved.
-See Riga Summit Declaration.
-NATO web page. [http://www.nato.int/docu/pr/2006/p06-150e.htm] Missile Defense and Europe.
-Foreign Press Briefing.
-U.S. Department of State.
-March 28, 2007.
+Representative Tauscher welcomed "NATO's acknowledgment of the contribution that the long-range interceptor site could make to Alliance security" and to make "cooperation with NATO a cornerstone of its missile defense proposal."